srobo/team-emails/SR2020/2020-03-16-competition-postpone.md

 The [forum][forum] is still a great place to get help from blueshirts and other teams, in addition to showing off your progress!

-If you are looking for more in-depth support from blueshirts, you can [email us][teams-email] to request remote mentoring.
+If you are looking for more in-depth support from blueshirts, you can email us at teams@studentrobotics.org to request remote mentoring.

-If you have any further questions, please [let us know][teams-email].
+If you have any further questions, please let us know on teams@studentrobotics.org.

 [forum]: https://studentrobotics.org/forum/
-[teams-email]: mailto:teams@studentrobotics.org